pavanbr593/AI-Agent-Challenge/README.md

 pytest

 Demo
+	•	Visualize the parsing process using interactive Streamlit UI
+	•	Automatically extract and validate bank statement data
+	•	Demonstrate retry and self-correcting mechanisms for robust parsing

 Key Learnings
-Designing autonomous agents with retry/self-correcting loops Handling inconsistent PDF layouts
+	•	Designing autonomous AI agents with retry and self-correcting loops
+	•	Handling inconsistent PDF layouts across different banks
-Building extensible, modular architectures
+	•	Building modular and extensible architectures for scalability
-Importance of validation, testing, and clean documentation
+	•	Ensuring data accuracy through validation and testing
+	•	Documenting projects clearly for recruiters and interviewers

+⸻

 Conclusion

-Carbon AI showcases practical AI workflow design, modular architecture, and automation skills.
+Carbon AI demonstrates end-to-end AI workflow design, modular architecture, and practical automation skills.
-It demonstrates the ability to plan, implement, and deliver real-world solutions, making it a strong project for HRs and interviewers to evaluate.
+This project highlights the ability to plan, implement, and deliver real-world solutions, making it both production-ready and interviewer-friendly.

 Built with dedication by
-                           `~Vc Dhanush
+                           `~ Pavan Bendre R